-In this session we covered various ways of thinking about what space is.
+In this session we looked at various conceptions of space.

 The Oxford English Dictionary defines space in a number of ways.
-The definition which is usually meant in interior design is:
+The definition usually meant in interior design is:

 ‘The dimensions of height, depth, and width within which all things exist and move.’